Yukon Manhunt

 Yukon Manhunt is a 1951 American Northern film directed by Frank McDonald and starring Kirby Grant, Gail Davis and Margaret Field.
 The film was the sixth in the series of ten films featuring Kirby Grant as a Canadian Mountie.

 Plot

+Mining payrolls are being stolen and Corporal Rod Webb and his dog Chinook are sent to capture the outlaws.
+The climax comes when the corporal has a fight with two outlaws in a baggage car of a fast-moving train that has its door open.